bitcoin/bitcoin/doc/descriptors.md

 - `raw(HEX)` (top level only): the script whose hex encoding is HEX.

 `KEY` expressions:
+- Optionally, key origin information, consisting of:
+  - An open bracket `[`
+  - Exactly 8 hex characters for the fingerprint of the key where the derivation starts (see BIP32 for details)
+  - Followed by zero or more `/NUM` or `/NUM'` path elements to indicate unhardened or hardened derivation steps between the fingerprint and the key or xpub/xprv root that follows
+  - A closing bracket `]`
+- Followed by the actual key, which is either:
   - Hex encoded public keys (66 characters starting with `02` or `03`, or 130 characters starting with `04`).
     - Inside `wpkh` and `wsh`, only compressed public keys are permitted.
   - [WIF](https://en.bitcoin.it/wiki/Wallet_import_format) encoded private keys may be specified instead of the corresponding public key, with the same meaning.
   -`xpub` encoded extended public key or `xprv` encoded private key (as defined in [BIP 32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki)).
     - Followed by zero or more `/NUM` unhardened and `/NUM'` hardened BIP32 derivation steps.
     - Optionally followed by a single `/*` or `/*'` final step to denote all (direct) unhardened or hardened children.
     - The usage of hardened derivation steps requires providing the private key.
-  - Instead of a `'`, the suffix `h` can be used to denote hardened derivation.
+- Anywhere a `'` suffix is permitted to denote hardened derivation, the suffix `h` can be used instead.

 `ADDR` expressions are any type of supported address:
 - P2PKH addresses (base58, of the form `1...`).
 Note that P2PKH addresses in descriptors cannot be used for P2PK outputs (use the `pk` function instead).